dirkca/Amelia/README.txt

-Add folders to your mahara like below.
-Please note that the spacelab folder is required for the theme to fully function as a responsive theme.
+Add the spacelab folder to your mahara as below.
+It is required for the theme to fully function as a responsive theme.
+Everything else goes into htdocs/theme/amelia

-htdocs/theme/amelia
 htdocs/js/spacelab

 To change logo: